MERCURY SILVER FILLINGS: THE SCIENCE

 FASEB J. 9: 504-508 (1995) by Lorscheider, FL, Vimy, MJ, Summers, AO.
 FASEB is the Federation of American Societies for Experimental Biology; their journal is one of the world’s highest-rated scientific sources.
 We encourage our visitors to review this important study.

 Similarly, we also believe that you will find IAOMT’s video entitled “The Smoking Gun” to be a shocking revelation about mercury vapor exposure from dental fillings.
 In this video, an extracted tooth containing an old amalgam filling is held in the light of a miner’s blacklight; the tooth is heated and rubbed similar to the effects of chewing, subsequently, mercury vapor is clearly emitted.
-You can view the video at IAOMT.org or view a PDF version of the video.
+You can view the video at IAOMT.org.
 The reality is that simple high school level tests and demonstrations have shown over and over again that mercury vapors are definitively emitted from amalgams; further, it is universally recognized that mercury is extraordinarily toxic at any level – need there even be further discussion about the safety of ‘silver’ fillings?

 Discover Magazine wrote an article in March of 2005 on the topic of mercury exposure in our environment, including from our fillings.
 They mention a story involving a chemistry professor in Dartmouth College that accidentally spilled a few drops of mercury on her hand while working in the laboratory.
 Despite the fact that she was wearing a latex glove, her condition rapidly deteriorated and she died several months later from mercury toxicity.3